Cancer Types – Pancreatic Cancer

 About the pancreas

-- The endocrine component of the pancreas is made up of specialized cells lumped together in different locations within this part of the pancreas, called islets of Langerhans.
+- The endocrine component of the pancreas is made up of cells lumped together in different locations within this part of the pancreas, called islets of Langerhans.
 These cells make specific hormones, most importantly insulin.
 Insulin is the substance that helps control the amount of sugar in the blood.
+This portion of the pancreas also makes other hormones, such as glucagon, somatostatin, pancreatic polypeptide (PP), and vasoactive intestinal peptide (VIP).
+Each of these hormones plays an important role in regulating the body’s metabolism.

 Types of pancreatic cancer

 There are several types of pancreatic cancer, depending on whether the cancer began in the exocrine or endocrine component.
-In addition, some pancreatic cancers are lymphomas or cannot be classified as a specific type.
+Rarely, other types of cancer can begin in the pancreas, such as lymphoma and sarcoma.

 Much rarer types of exocrine pancreatic tumors include: acinar cell carcinoma, adenosquamous carcinoma, colloid carcinoma, giant cell tumor, hepatoid carcinoma, mucinous cystic neoplasms, pancreatoblastoma, serous cystadenoma, signet ring cell carcinoma, solid and pseudopapillary tumors, squamous cell carcinoma, and undifferentiated carcinoma.

-Endocrine tumors.
-These are also called islet cell tumors or pancreatic neuroendocrine tumors (PNETs).
+- Endocrine tumors.
+These are also called pancreatic neuroendocrine tumors (PNETs) or islet cell tumors.
 They are much less common than exocrine tumors, making up about 1% of pancreatic cancers.
-A pancreatic neuroendocrine tumor can be functioning, meaning it makes hormones, or nonfunctioning, meaning it doesn’t make hormones.
+A pancreatic neuroendocrine tumor can be functioning or nonfunctioning.
+A functioning tumor makes hormones.
+A nonfunctioning tumor does not make hormones.
 A functioning neuroendocrine tumor is named based on the hormone the cells normally make.
 These include:

 Read more about pancreatic cancer here.